tdbgamer/atlanta_fp_rust/PITCHME.md

 ---

-## Why do I need Rust?
+## When is Rust Useful?
-- When C-level performance is needed, but without the low level stumbling blocks.
+- When C-level performance is needed, but without the associated low level stumbling blocks.
 - Applications with high cost of failure or where correctness and refactorability are valuable.
 - High level languages offer low mental overhead and speed of development, but aren't usually performant.
     Developers can drop down into Rust where traditionally C has been used.